2 Yuri

 “Yuri!” one of the figures called out.

-This stopped Yuri, a good hundred metres away from them.
+Hearing his name stopped Yuri in his tracks, a good hundred metres away from them.

 “Who the fuck are you?” he demanded.

-Yuri didn’t know what to say so remained silent.
+Yuri didn’t know how to respond and remained silent.

 The men simply turned around and began walking.